raresanea057-alt/HistRoNER/README.md

 # HistRoNER - Historical Romanian Named Entity Recognition
-A benchmark comparing BiLSTM and fine-tuned BERT-based models for Named Entity Recognition on historical Romanian text from the period 1800–1950.
+A benchmark comparing BiLSTM for Named Entity Recognition on historical Romanian text from the period 1800–1950.

 ```mermaid
 flowchart TD